 The International Chamber of Commerce (ICC) has released the new Incoterms 2020 rules that identify the responsibilities of buyers and sellers for the delivery of goods in international trade.
 The terms also identify when the risk for those goods transfer from the seller to the buyer.

-The new terms take effect on January 1, 2020.
-If you are new to the concept of Incoterms, take a moment to read, A Beginner's Introduction to Incoterms.
+The new terms took effect on January 1, 2020.
+If you are new to the concept of Incoterms, take a moment to download and read the free ebook: An Introduction to Incoterms 2020 Rules.

 The last set of Incoterms went into effect in 2010.
 Although the ICC has released new Incoterms every 10 years for the last few set of trade terms, that is a relatively recent occurrence, and the ICC could choose to update the terms any time they think current international trade practices warrant it.